Gretna stripped of 2021 state high school football title - NewsBreak

 Gretna stripped of 2021 state high school football title

 LINCOLN, Neb.
-(AP) — Gretna High School has been stripped of its 2021 Class A state football championship following a...northplattepost.com

-LINCOLN, Neb.
-(AP) — Gretna High School has been stripped of its 2021 Class A state football championship following a...northplattepost.com
+(AP) — Gretna High School was stripped of its 2021 Class A state football championship on Thursday following a vote of the Nebraska School Activities Association board.

+The board voted 8-0 to uphold executive director Jay Bellar’s ruling that the Dragons used an ineligible player last season.
+Gretna beat Omaha Westside 7-3 in the November title game at Memorial Stadium in Lincoln.

+The school must return the championship trophy, but the players will be allowed to keep their medals.
+There will be no Class A champion listed for 2021.

 Comments / 0